Welcome to Santa Rosa Montessori School!

 Outside the classroom, Anna is an avid gardener and loves storytime, making language learning fun for her students.
 Fun fact about Anna?
 She’s a P.O.S.T. trained 911 dispatcher!
 Her favorite Montessori material is the red knobless cylinders, which she finds to be the perfect tool for teaching perseverance.

 With 20 years of experience in both Montessori and non-Montessori schools, Lori has taught infants to elementary students across Sacramento, Cameron Park, Davis, Maui, and Oregon.
-She holds a BA in Fine Art from CSU Sacramento, an MA in Elementary Education from the University of Phoenix, and a Montessori Preprimary (3-6) Teacher Certificate.
+She holds a BA in Fine Art from CSU Sacramento, an MA in Elementary Education from the University of Phoenix, and a Montessori Primary (3-6) Teacher Certificate.

 Lori believes in the philosophy that “children are people too.”
 She creates a nurturing, engaging environment with natural materials and focuses on fostering independence and creativity.
 Lori's approach is to follow the child, meet them where they are, and make learning fun with positive discipline and encouragement.